Master of Public Policy (MPP)

 Inspired by the Atlantic Fellows and leading voices in the Black Lives Matter movement, Branden Miles decided to pursue a graduate education that would help him become more involved in closing the racial wealth gap.

 “Heller is a unique space in that there is a richness of experience both in the faculty and staff but also amongst my cohort,” he says.
-“I think there’s a lot of varied experience that I can really learn from and that there’s a lot of different positions and different experiences that we have a lot of chances as students to investigate.”
+“I think there’s a lot of varied experience that I can really learn from and that there are a lot of different positions and different experiences that we have a lot of chances as students to investigate.”

 Lisa Thorn